zowe/zowe-install-packaging/containers/kubernetes/README.md

 ### 2. Create Persistent Volume Claim

-Double check the `storageClassName` value of `samples/workspace-pvc.yaml` and replace `hostpath` to customize to your own value.
+Open [samples/workspace-pvc.yaml](samples/workspace-pvc.yaml), Double check `storageClassName` value (line 24) and replace `hostpath` to customize to your own value.
 You can run

 ```bash
 kubectl get sc
 ```

-to list all StorageClass-es on your cluster.
+to list all StorageClasses on your cluster.
 A sample output will look like this:

 ```bash
   NAME                 PROVISIONER                RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE